ossec/ossec-docs/docs/manual/installation-binary.rst

     # cd ossec-*
     # ./install.sh

-After following the installation prompts you install will be complete.
+After following the installation prompts your install will be complete.